Specnr/lockout-fabric/README.md

 Chat with your team:
 - `/chat team`

+Forfeit from an active game:
+- `/forfeit` - Allows players or teams to forfeit
+    - Recalculates goals if needed
+    - Removes player(s) from in progress goals
+    - Removes player(s) from compass
+    - Changes gamemode of player(s) to spectator

 Change the board position:
 - `/BoardPosition <left/right>` - changes the position of the board.
 If you select left, board will be hidden when you enable debug hud (F3).